-It is important to also acknowledge that addiction transference does not necessarily occur all at once.
+It is important to also acknowledge that cross-addiction does not necessarily occur all at once.
 For example, you may be in recovery from substance abuse and begin to develop an addiction to gambling.
 Developing another addiction is a coping mechanism and a way to trigger the brain’s dopamine reward system.
 People who have a history of addiction have a higher risk of developing cross-addiction.
-Simply put, addiction transference means substituting one addiction for another.
+Simply put it means substituting one addiction for another.

 So, how common is addiction transference?
-The term addiction transference is not commonly heard, however, millions of people deal with addiction transference each year.
+Millions of people deal with this problem each year.
 Around 21 million people 12 years old and older struggle with cross-addiction every year.
 There are also many people who do not realize they are suffering from addiction transference.
 Since most individuals understand addiction as alcohol and substance abuse, many do not recognize their compulsive behaviors may be an addiction.

 Preventing Addiction Transference

-Although it is impossible to completely prevent yourself from developing addiction transference, there are steps you can take to minimize your risk.
+Although it is impossible to completely prevent yourself from cross-addiction, there are steps you can take to minimize your risk.
 It is important to be aware of your susceptibility to addiction transference and actively avoid putting yourself in situations where addiction can be triggered.
 Here are some ways you can be proactive and minimize your chances of developing addiction transference:

 - Avoid situations or events where alcohol is involved